The obsession with well-manicured lawn could be killing your dog (and you)…

 - dimethyl 2-(difluoromethyl)-4-(2-methylpropyl)-6-(trifluoromethyl) pyridine-3,5-dicarbothioate (dithiopyr)

-Owners of Scottish Terrries are advised to restrict their dogs’ access to chemical treated lawns until further studies are carried out.
+Owners of Scottish Terriers are advised to restrict their dogs’ access to chemically treated lawns until further studies are carried out.

 The results of canine studies raise concern for potential human exposure from lawn chemicals…